 Prop A Funding Overview

-If voter approved on November 4, Proposition A would provide additional state and local revenue for the following Board-approved operational categories
+If voter approved on November 4, Proposition A would provide additional state and local revenue for the following Board-approved operational categories.

 Prop A planned use of funds